lefterisALEX/kickstart-selfhosted-pages/docs/how_it_works.md

         - subnet: 172.29.1.0/24
 ```

-#### application specific docker-compose file
+### Application docker-compose files

-All applications in this example (traefik/docker-backup/dashy/uptime) should have then their own dedicated  `docker-compose.yaml` file under a specific directory.
+Both applications in this example (traefik/docker-backup) should have then their own dedicated  `docker-compose.yaml` file under a specific directory.
 For instance for the traefik application the `docker-compose.yaml` is the `traefik/docker-compose.yaml`

 ```